macgregor/cooking-journal/3-journal/1-projects/sourdough_starter_experiments.md

 ### Day 2
 **Morning**: No change.
 Pasty, smell like pineapple or wet flour respectively.
 To be expected.
 Hoping to see a little activity after tonights feeding.

+**Night**: First feeding!
+15 g whole wheat flour + 15 g water/ pineapple juice as appropriate.
+No activity I can see.
+Fred is starting to get a little smelly but not very much.
+George still smelling like a little sweetie.
+I spent a good bit of the day cooking so the kitchen was a bit warm.
+Shouldn't be a problem, just making note of it.